jessepav/lacygoill-wiki-backup/bug/vim.md

 **Additional context**

-If `?:` is removed, an error is correctly raised at compile time:
+If `?:` is removed, an error is correctly given at compile time:
 ```vim
 vim9script
 def Func()